Spanish Socialist Workers' Party: Sánchez leadership (2014–present)

 With the exception of the 2015 Andalusian regional election, elections held during the early leadership of Sánchez were losses for the PSOE.
 In addition, the policy of pacts conducted by Sánchez after the 2016 general election, based on Sánchez's outright refusal to facilitate a People's Party government, caused a faction within the party critical of Sánchez to gain momentum, led by President of Andalusia Susana Díaz.
 On 28 September 2016, the Secretary of Federal Policy Antonio Pradas went to the party's headquarters and presented the en bloc resignation of 17 members of the Federal Executive and the demands of those who resigned for the party to be run by an interim manager and to pressure Sánchez to resign as secretary-general.
 The Executive later lost two more members in the en bloc resignation, bringing the total number of resignations to 19.
 Resigning executives included the president of the party Micaela Navarro, the former Minister Carme Chacón, the President of Valencia Ximo Puig and the President of Castilla–La Mancha Emiliano García-Page.
 This launched the 2016 PSOE crisis.
 On the afternoon of 1 October 2016, after holding a tense Federal Committee meeting, Sánchez resigned as party General-Secretary, forcing an extraordinary party congress to choose a new General-Secretary.
 That night, it was reported that an interim manager would be chosen, later confirmed to be the President of Asturias Javier Fernández Fernández.
 Sánchez announced his intention to run for General-Secretary of the party as did Susana Díaz (one of the leaders of the anti-Sánchez faction of the party) and Patxi López, former President of the Basque Autonomous Community.
 At the 39th federal congress in June 2017, Díaz received 48.3% of endorsements, outpacing both Sánchez (43.0% of endorsements) and López (8.7% of endorsements), but Sánchez won an absolute majority of the party's popular vote at 50.3% (Díaz received 39.9% and López 9.8%).
 Both Díaz and López withdrew before the delegate vote, returning Sánchez as the General-Secretary and ending the crisis.
-Sánchez won every region of Spain except for the home regions of López and Díaz.